 Students will learn how to determine the type of repair required, analyze load transfer across the repair joints, determine the type of repair joints required (i.e.: taper-scarfed, stepped-scarf, up-side-down wedding cake, right-side-up wedding cake, cocured external doublers, and precured bonded doublers, etc.), and prepare the specific repair instructions.

 The hands-on exercises manufacture a test panel from prepreg carbon fiber woven fabric and unidirectional material.
 The panels are vacuum bagged and cured as they would in a manufacturing environment.
 Both prepreg and wet layup composite repairs are performed by the class with different repair & bonded joint configurations and cured with field-level repair techniques.
 Verification is performed on the last day of the course when the repairs are cut into coupons and mechanically tested.
 The final verification is when the repairs are analyzed and compared with the coupon test results.

 An important portion of the course is devoted to repair documentation and validation techniques, and the types of information needed to substantiate the repair to regulatory authorities.
 While the emphasis in this area will be on substantiation to meet civilian aerospace requirements, the same types of data and support documentation would be needed for military applications, spacecraft applications, or for repairs done for the requirements of other regulatory agencies.

 - Composite material categories: reinforcement fibers, weave style, resin systems, adhesives, core materials, etc.

 - Overview of composite and adhesive bonding technologies.

-- Material and Process Specification categories applicable to the original laminate and repair design.
+- Material and Process Specification categories applicable to the original laminate.